Shuffle/Shuffle-docs/docs/apps.md

 ## How they work
 Apps are the primary building blocks in workflows.
 Apps can be auto-generated from [OpenAPI](https://swagger.io/specification/) specifications or using Shuffle's app sdk.
 To enforce stability and usability, we use a versioning system to prevent sudden updates to apps.

 Apps can contain multiple actions, which can take multiple variables.
-They are made to be able to interact with eachother by using each-others' data.
+They are made to be able to interact with each other by using each-others' data.
 Apps have the ability to be in multiple [environment](/docs/environments) with different data (e.g. different credentials), before passing them on.

 PS: In a future iteration, focus will move to an optional hybrid execution model (e.g. use cloud resources).

 ### Actions
 An app can perform more than one task based on predefined actions.
-These actions are defined by the developer, and are reusable and modifyable by the user of the app.
+These actions are defined by the developer, and are reusable and modifiable by the user of the app.
 An action should (for now) be a one-to-one representation of the function to run, and usually has arguments for authentication with the target application.
 Actions can contain multiple arguments.

 You can see what actions an app has by going to /apps, then finding the app you're looking for.